jetaggart/stream-sms-draft/README.md

 }
 ```

-This code yeilds:
+Here is the basic Stream chat we just rendered:

 ![](images/dashboard-no-header.png)

 Congrats!
-You've got a basic Stream Chat up and running.
-Now, let's make it a `spice meatball` with the SMS reminders.
+You've got a simple Stream chat up and running! 👏 Now, let's make it a `spice meatball` with the SMS reminders.

 ![](images/spice-meatball.png)

 ## SMS Appointment Reminders

 First thing's first: we need another awesome React form.
-Let's alter the `frontend` `Chat` to include it.
+Let's put it into our `frontend` `<Window />`.

 <!-- https://gist.github.com/isaidspaghetti/1a37991c0b842c065e2b3f2ba3592586 -->
 ```html